-Nevada courts recognize the “sudden emergency doctrine,” which

-  acknowledges that people who act reasonably under emergency conditions

-  should not be liable for any damage they cause.2 Although this is a

-  civil law doctrine, it can potentially serve as a defense to criminal

-  charges as well.
-If the defense attorney makes a convincing argument

-  that the defendant was justified in making an unsafe turn from a private

-  to public street, the D.A. may be willing to drop the case.
+Nevada courts recognize the “sudden emergency doctrine,” which acknowledges that people who act reasonably under emergency conditions should not be liable for any damage they cause.2 If the defense attorney makes a convincing argument that the defendant was justified in making an unsafe turn from a private to public street, the D.A. may be willing to drop the case.

 2.3.
 The driver was falsely accused

 Drivers may be in a rush or short-tempered.
 So it is not uncommon for drivers to accuse each other of traffic law violations, either out of rage, revenge, or an innocent misunderstanding.

 These situations are often cases of one driver’s word against the other.
 Therefore, the defense attorney would try to produce evidence such as text messages or eyewitnesses that show that the accuser had an ulterior motive to blame the defendant.

 Chances are a traffic charge will get resolved without extensive investigation or litigation.
 Prosecutors are usually willing to extend a reasonable offer, saving defendants the trouble of having to defend themselves on the merits.

 3. What are the penalties for unsafe turning from a private to public road in Las Vegas, Nevada?